First-Year Applicant Frequently Asked Questions

 At the University of Georgia we practice a whole-student review, meaning that while academics and test scores play an important role, so do essays, leadership, extra-curricular activities and letters of recommendation.
 Ultimately, to be a competitive student, we are looking for somebody that will be able to contribute to and learn from the campus community.

 We need an official version of your transcript, not a copy, sent directly from your school.
-You high school counselor can submit via the links provided in the application process (Coalition or Institutional), via email, or through the UGA counselor portal.
+You high school counselor can submit via the links provided in the application process (Coalition, Common App or Institutional), via email, or through the UGA counselor portal.

 Please ask your high school counselor to submit your Secondary School Report.
 They can either submit our form through the UGA counselor portal, or they can submit the NACAC Secondary School Report through Naviance or via email.
 If they do not have access to the UGA counselor portal, please have them request access by emailing the admissions representative for your area.